 - books, computers, teaching materials

-- a morning milky tea or porridge and a mid day school lunch.
+- a morning milky tea or porridge and a mid day school lunch for each child and school worker.

 - Free primary health care at the school clinic.